 phase: Preliminary Examinations, Admissibility Assessment

 The Preliminary Examination of the Situation in Nigeria focuses on alleged atrocity crimes committed during an armed conflict which involves Nigerian government forces (Security Forces, Civilian Joint Task Force (CJTF)) and Boko Haram.
-The armed conflict occurred from 2009 to present, but this preliminary examination focuses on the time period of January 2013 to December 2015.
+The preliminary examination has focused on alleged Boko Haram crimes from 2009 onwards, and alleged crimes by Nigerian security forces committed during the non-international armed conflict from 2011 onwards, but has also potentially examined information of crimes beyond the armed conflict context.

 In July 2009, Boko Haram attacked police stations and government buildings in northern Nigeria, and Nigerian government forces counterattacked the Boko Haram compound in Maiduguri, killing an estimated 100 Boko Haram members and its founder.
 Boko Haram is a Muslim armed group formed to impose Shariah law over northern Nigeria.
 After the July 2009 clash, Boko Haram radicalized under a new leader and promulgated its vision of Islam through suicide bomb attacks, killings, kidnappings, sexual slavery, forced marriages, and sexual violence.
 Boko Haram carried out Christmas day bomb attacks against churches in 2010, 2011, 2012, and 2015.
 In February 2014, Boko Haram burned or shot to death at least 29 teenage boys at a Buni Yadi state college.
 In April 2014, Boko Haram kidnapped over 200 girls from a Chibok school.